Lee Roy Caffey: San Diego Chargers

 In September 1972 he joined the San Diego Chargers and appeared in 12 games with 9 starts.
 Caffey was set to be traded to the Pittsburgh Steelers who were rebuilding their team and wanted him at linebacker alongside future Hall of Famer Jack Ham, when he decided to announce his retirement.
 Caffey wore #50 as a Charger.

 Legacy

 Caffey is considered one of the most underrated linebackers in the NFL and gave very few interviews.
-A popular team favorite, he is a member of the Green Bay Packers Hall of Fame and was selected to the 75th Anniversary All Time Packer Team, he ranks #57 on the Top 100 Green Bay Packers of All-Time, was selected to the Texas High School All Super Bowl Team, and was nominated for ESPN's All Time Super Bowl Team.
+He is a member of the Green Bay Packers Hall of Fame and was selected to the 75th Anniversary All Time Packer Team.
+He ranks #57 on the Top 100 Green Bay Packers of All-Time, was selected to the Texas High School All Super Bowl Team, and was nominated for ESPN's All Time Super Bowl Team.

-In 2006, the Green Bay Packers' linebacking corps of Ray Nitschke, Dave Robinson, and Lee Roy Caffey was named one of the NFL's Top 10 Greatest Linebacking Trios in the history of the NFL.
+In 2006, the Green Bay Packers' linebacking corps of Ray Nitschke, Dave Robinson, and Lee Roy Caffey were named one of the NFL's Top 10 Greatest Linebacking Trios in the history of the NFL.